The Art of Healing

 Rachel Pierce, morning news anchor on NBC-2 and artist served as the artist mentor this year and guided Ellie and her brother, Connor, to create “Do You See What I See?” – a painting that celebrates her miraculous recovery and brighter possibilities for the children in Southwest Florida.

 “Children are so vulnerable,” says Rachel.
 “They need us to serve as the advocates who can help them start life on the right foot.”

-SWFL Children’s Charities’ child artist program celebrates the art of survival.
+SWFL Children’s Charities’ child artist program celebrates the art of healing.
 Each year a young patient of Golisano Children’s Hospital has been selected to create a one-of-a-kind work of art to be auctioned off during the Southwest Florida Wine & Food Fest.
 The child artist program has raised more than $1 million over the years, 100% of which benefits pediatric care at Golisano Children’s Hospital.
 The art is traditionally donated back to the hospital, and many works can be viewed on display there.
-At the 2018 event, Southwest Florida Wine & Food Fest guests will have the opportunity to bid on Matthew and Steven’s artwork, created in collaboration with Child Art Mentor Jolie Black, whose daughter, Sophia, was the 2015 child artist.